 Sonnenberg Gardens & Mansion (Finger Lakes)

 Winner of the WeddingWire Couples' Choice Award for its 5th consecutive year, the Sonnenberg Gardens & Mansion is one of the country’s rare remaining Victorian estates.
 This 40-room summer home (mansion) from the 1800s is a stunner.
 In addition to the regal architecture, the property’s highlights include an antique greenhouse complex and nine historic “gardens of the world,” with a rose garden, Italian garden, Japanese garden, and Roman bath.
-There are a number of gorgeous options for the ceremony and the organizers are happy to walk you through all the gardens for a personalized experience.
+There are several gorgeous options for the ceremony and the organizers are happy to walk you through all the gardens for a personalized experience.
 Hold indoor receptions inside the Carriage house, or larger outdoor events inside a white-framed, open-ended tent next to the castle-esque Aviary building.
-There are several high-end bed and breakfasts nearby, including the 1840 Inn on the Main and The Inn on the Lake, which will complete renovations in 2020.
+There are several high-end bed and breakfasts nearby, including the 1840 Inn on the Main and The Inn on the Lake, now known as The Lake House on Canandaigua which will open in summer 2020.

 The Timberlodge at Arrowhead (Greater Niagara)

 Rustic meets elegant at the award-winning Timberlodge at Arrowhead.
 Nestled among the rolling greens and fairways of Arrowhead Golf Club (perfect for father and father-in-law bonding time), Timberlodge offers heated porches, a fire pit, a grand gazebo, and ponds shaded by weeping willows.
 The main dining area has a high timber post-and-beam ceiling that fills up with natural light during the day and glows by hanging lamp light at night.
 The menu will have your guests raving and the venue only hosts one wedding at a time, so you’ll receive all the care and attention you need to make your day perfect.